newcharhuso/husnu-dots/README.md

 ## Installer script

 You can place all the files yourself but I tried to create an installer.
-Couldn't try it yet so be crarefull about it.
+Couldn't test it yet so be crarefull about it.

 ## Manual
 Copy the files inside the extensions directory to ~/.local/share/gnome-shell/extensions